deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

                 <b>Listing 11-13.</b> Applying Validation Attributes to the Product.cs File
             </p>

-        * AAAAAAAAAA
+        * The *Html.TextBox* and *Html.TextArea* (Edit.cshtml) was used to create the input and textarea elements signal validations problems.
+These signals are sent using the *Content/ErrorStyles.css* file highlighting problems.
+It is necessary to provide the user details of any problems, and you can see this in Listing 11-14
             <p align="center">
                 <img src="ch11-Pictures/Listing 11-14.png" /><br />
                 <b>Listing 11-14.</b> Adding Validation Messages to the Edit.cshtml File
             </p>

-            > The Html.TextBox and Html.TextArea helper methods that I used in the Edit.cshtml view to create the input and textarea elements will be used by the MVC Framework to signal validation problems.

-            > These signals are sent using classes for which I defined styles in the Content/ErrorStyles.css file, which have the effect of hightlighting problems.

-            > I need to provide the user with details of any problems and you can see how I have done this in Listing 11-14

         * AAAAAAAAAA